12 weeks pregnant: bump, scans, symptoms and development

 Morning sickness

-"For many women, morning sickness may begin to decrease or subside by the 12th week," says Ayanthi.
+"For many women, morning sickness may begin to decrease or subside by the 12th week," says Dr. Ayanthi.
 However you may still be experiencing morning sickness at 12 weeks pregnant and if so, keep eating little and often and stay hydrated.
 Hopefully, it won't be long until this unpleasant symptom eases and you may start to notice a difference by week 13 of pregnancy.

 Headaches